johnhadless1/WallpaperSnooper/README.md

 >Plus, no ads.
 I personally hate them, so no annoying ads for no sweet load of pennies ;)

-For now, I dunno what to add there, just download the app from the Releases tab, thanks for reading or thanks for being curious about this project.
+For now, I dunno what to add there, just download the app from the Releases tab, thanks for reading or thanks for being curious about this project!

 [Download WallpaperSnooper APK!](https://github.com/johnhadless1/WallpaperSnooper/releases/download/Release/WallpaperSnooper.apk)